How to Retouch Fly-Away Hair in Portrait Photos

 Retouching an image is supposed to be subtle enough that the viewer doesn’t notice it.
 A lot of that comes from producing the shot properly in the first place, but the rest comes from good technique and application.
 That’s why it’s important to learn how to edit flyaway hairs well.

-Having your subject well-groomed or using a hair stylist can be really helpful in reducing the amount of and effort needed later.
+Having your subject well-groomed or using a hair stylist can be really helpful in reducing the amount of time and effort needed later.
 For the rest, use these three techniques for using Photoshop to fix flyaway hairs in your photos.

 How to Use the Clone Stamp Tool to Fix Hair in Your Photos